 This cost is also known as a gas fee.

-Every transaction on the blockchain requires a network fee.
+Every transaction on the blockchain requires a network cost.
 This is because miners use their own computers to verify and process transactions instead of relying on a central authority.

-Network fees are determined by supply and demand of miners.
+Network costs are determined by supply and demand of miners.

-When there is a lot of traffic on a network (high volume of transactions), the network fee is higher.
-When there is low traffic on the network (low volume of transactions) the network fee is lower.
+When there is a lot of traffic on a network (high volume of transactions), the network cost is higher.
+When there is low traffic on the network (low volume of transactions) the network cost is lower.